oscimp/amaranth_twstft/2212_twoway/README.md

 All bitstreams for the Zedboard are located in ``bitstreams/zedboard``, with the pinout documented at <a href="../Doc/0_Installation.md">

+*Apparently the B210 hates being fed the signal from the FPGA* and the AD9361 frontend automatic IQ control diverges: make sure to disable the IQ Imbalance Correction in the flograph (USRP Source -> FE Corrections -> Enable IQ Imbalance Correction: Disabled).

 # X310

 Flashing the X310 with a new bitstream is achieved from a PC using